seanslma/maki/Azure/Services.md

 # Services

 ## Azure Active Directory
-  * Azuew identity system used to define users and groups and provide them permissions to your resources
+  * Azure identity system used to define users and groups and provide them permissions to your resources
   * External users who can have access to resources in Azure can also be defined here
   * Create conditions in **Conditional Access policies** to allow or deny users to log into Azure